physnerds/dune2d/README.md

     g. cmake ..
     h.
 (If the build is succesful you can try: ./dune2Dflux 1 /pnfs/dune/persistent/users/djena/DUNE2023/20230728TgtNeutrino/v3r5p10/QGSP_BERT/OfficialEngDesignSept2021/neutrino/flux/g4lbne_v3r5p10_QGSP_BERT_OfficialEngDesignSept2021_neutrino_00028.dk2nu.root )
     i.
 Output will appear in TOPDIR_PNFS directory.
     j.
 "1" in h is the hstat and you can change it to any number you want to reuse the pion decay info.
 For example 1 means a pion decay info is used only once to get neutrino flux and energy.
-2 would beam, it is used two times to get the flux and neutrino flux and so on.
+2 would mean, it is used two times to get the flux and neutrino flux and so on.
 The multiplier is based on a uniform random number generator across the geometry of the Near Detector.

 ## TESTS DONE IN DUNEGPVM
  The main function to calculate weight is calcEnuWgt in extract_duneflux.
 The function takes x,y,z (with respect to the g4lbnf MC 0) co-ordinates to calculate the flux at the DUNE detector location.
 The relies on dk2nu function. dk2nu also pre-calculates the flux at the center of the front fact of the detector location in the ntuple dk2nu->nuray[1].wgt and dk2nu->nuray[1].Enu.
 I verified that the flux over fiducial volume is implemented correctly by forcing all the neutrinos to project over the center of the detector and then comparing against the above variables.